melanielaporte/web102_prework/README.md

 ## Company Beginnings
 In 2022, Sea Monster Crowdfunding (SMC under the Atlantian Inc. umbrella), was founded by heiresses Thalassia Tideborne and Nerissa Wavecaster in downtown Poseidonis, Atlantis.

-Fueled by their lifelong gaming obsession, the sisters embraced the motto *"Where Big Dreams Meet Big Waves"* and set out to reshape the indie gaming world.
+Fueled by their lifelong gaming obsession, the sisters embraced the motto *"Where Big Dreams Meet Big Waves"* and set out to reshape the independent gaming world.

 SMC specializes in funding and championing the most bizarre, bold, and boundary-pushing indie games—projects so unique, even the surface world did not know that it needed.